taz77/drupal_jw_player_cdn/README.txt

 This is why the approach taken by this module to play multiple chapters was taken.

+Frankfurt Region

+Amazon has chosen to force version 4 signing of URLs for the Frankfurt region S3 buckets with no backward compatibility.
+This is in contrast to every other region within the AWS ecosystem.
+This module does not support v4 signing because there are some underlying issues with the signing and Frankfurt region that we cannot solve, see here: https://github.com/aws/aws-sdk-php/issues/483

+Make sure your assets for videos are not in the Frankfurt S3 region!

 INSTALLATION

 To be written if this gets promoted to full project status.